How A Chief Diversity & Inclusion Officer Is Advancing Gender Equality

 Unstereotype the workplace.
 Stereotypes are holding us back from reaching our equality goals.
 Research by Unilever uncovered that 60% of women and 49% of men say they’re personally impacted by stereotypes in their careers, personal lives, or both.

 “It’s a global ambition to remove harmful stereotypes of people in our workplace and through our branded communications,” says Aline.
-“We’re unstereotyping the workplace in a few different ways, such as re-engineering our recruitment process to use tech, like an intelligent bot, in the initial stages of screening and then blind resumes to further minimise bias.”
+“We’re unstereotyping the workplace in a few different ways, such as re-engineering our recruitment process to use tech, like an intelligent bot, in the initial stages of screening and then blind resumes to further minimize bias.”

 Put the right policies in place.
 Policies can go a long way towards creating cultures of care and helping employees to thrive both at work and at home.
 In addition to egg-freezing medical coverage and flying breast milk for mothers on business trips to their babies back home, Unilever is rolling out progressive parental leave policies that have resulted in a 24% decrease in the number of new moms leaving the company.